 - Always test before you invest: Don't commit to a large-scale rollout based on a catalog alone.
 Insist on seeing a physical prototype to assess quality, and be sure to verify a supplier's track record and logistics capabilities to avoid costly surprises.

-What is a Retail Furniture Supplier?
+So, What Is a Retail Furniture Supplier?

 Think of a retail furniture supplier as more than just a company that sells you shelves and tables.
 Finding the right one is about building a strategic partnership that helps you create a successful and cohesive retail environment.
 The best suppliers don't just deliver products; they provide consistent quality, reliable service, and inventory that aligns with your brand's vision and goals.
 This relationship is foundational to your store's look, feel, and functionality.